HTMLElements/smart-grid/README.md

 * Data Binding to Observable collection
 * Sorting by one or multiple columns
 * Filtering
+* Grouping
+* Cells Formatting
 * Selection by Row or Multiple Rows
+* Selection by Cell or Range of Cells
+* Selection by Column
 * Pagination with Pager displayed below or above the Grid
 * Editing by Cell, Row, Dialog or with Static or Inline Command Command.
 Batch Editing
 * Multiple built-in Editors for List Editing, Text Editing, Date Editing and Custom Editors